qferre/dreamshard/README.md

 The LibreOffice files here are in flat format.
 This takes more space, but makes them gittable.

+A full compiled copy can be found at <https://drive.google.com/drive/folders/1TaOvkW6zsIso4MtEfzujdXoxl7g_9NPt?usp=sharing> and should be up to date, but when in doubt the version on this repository is more recent.

 ## Compiling

 *The most recent release will always be on GitHub.
 Remember to git pull before doing anything!*